 - For the Tacos

-- 2 cups coleslaw mix or thinly shredded white cabbage or coleslaw mix without dressing
+- 2 cups thinly shredded white cabbage or coleslaw mix without dressing

 - 2 - 3 green onions chopped

 - ⅓ to ½ cup fresh cilantro leaves chopped if desired (I chopped some and left some whole, I like cilantro)

 - ½ cup sour cream

 - 1 teaspoon or more, juice from a can of Chipotles in Adobo

 - ½ to a whole chili in adobo finely minced

 - ½ cup crumbled Cotija cheese Feta could be used if Cotija is not available

 - Heat the beans in a small pan, lightly mash leaving some beans whole (I found this to be easiest by removing some of the beans, mashing the ones in the pan, then adding back the whole beans).
 If using canned beans, drain and rinse 1 can

 - In a bowl, mix together the cabbage, onion, cilantro, lime juice along with a pinch of salt.
 Set-aside.